roman-milk/roman-milk.github.io/teachers-trip.md

+===

- ****** Teacher's Trip Ch.
-02 ****** byStoryTeller07© Through her mind the ordeal of those animals teasing her froze every muscle in her body.
+Through her mind the ordeal of those animals teasing her froze every muscle in her body.
 "Do it Brian.
 Ride me my hero.
 Ride me with all your strength.
 Pound my little pussy, faster my hero."
 She shouted.
 She held on to him and raised her legs to receive more of him.

  "Did you see them tease your teacher?
 Did you see your teacher being abused?
 Tell me Brian.
 Tell me you wanted me then.
 Did you see that brute nearly fuck my face?
 Did you want to do that to me too?
 Tell me Brian.
 Did you want to fuck my tight little teacher's pussy?
 Tell me you hate me."
 Lara ranted at him, the word flowing in a hateful torrent.